+Hyndburn Borough Council Planning Committee

+Application Ref: 11/18/0225

+Application Address: Land at Rhoden Duckworth Hill Lane, Oswaldtwistle, BB5 3QL

+Date Registered: 29 th May 2018

+Date for Decision: 15 th August 2018

+Date Report Written: 18 th July, updated on 4 th September 2018

+Description of Development: Full: Erection of Agricultural Building

+Note on land ownership

+This planning application was originally intended to be determined by Planning Committee at its meeting on 15th August 2018.
+However, the application was withdrawn from the agenda (prior to any discussion of the proposed development) following claims made immediately before the meeting that the applicant had not served notice on the correct land owners.

+At the time of writing this update, the applicant's agent has submitted no further information in relation to land ownership and no information has been submitted by any other third parties demonstrating ownership.
+The Council has undertaken a Land Registry search of the land in question and it is not registered.

+In the absence of further information that clarifies this matter it is considered that the application should continue to be determined and if any further ownership information comes to light prior to the meeting, officers will report this to Planning Committee.

+HUMAN RIGHTS

-Application Ref: 11/18/0225 Application Address: Land at Rhoden Duckworth Hill Lane, Oswaldtwistle, BB5 3QL Date Registered: 29th May 2018 Date for Decision: 15th August 2018 Date Report Written: 18th July 2018 Description of Development: Full: Erection of Agricultural Building HUMAN RIGHTS The relevant provisions of the Human Rights Act 1998 and the European Convention on Human Rights have been taken into account in the preparation of this report, particularly the implications arising from the following rights:- Article 8 The right to respect for private and family life, home and correspondence.
-Article 1 of Protocol 1 The right of peaceful enjoyment of possessions and protection of property.
-Site and Proposal The application site consists of a 5.76 acre rectangular parcel of land located on Duckworth Hill Lane near Rhoden Farm within the defined Green Belt outside of Oswaldtwistle.
+The relevant provisions of the Human Rights Act 1998 and the European Convention on Human Rights have been taken into account in the preparation of this report, particularly the implications arising from the following rights:-

+Article 8

+The right to respect for private and family life, home and correspondence.

+Article 1 of Protocol 1

+The right of peaceful enjoyment of possessions and protection of property.

+Site and Proposal

+The application site consists of a 2.36 acre rectangular parcel of land located on Duckworth Hill Lane near Rhoden Farm within the defined Green Belt outside of Oswaldtwistle.
 The site is surrounded by Rhoden Farm, Rhoden cattery, open countryside, dwellings and a small road.
 The application site is empty and over grown apart from a small chicken coup.
 An access onto the site exists at the north west corner.

 Planning permission is sought for the erection of an agricultural building to shelter 120 sheep plus 40 hens.
 The building would measure 25.37m x 18.2m x 6.55m (L x W x H) and would be constructed of fair face block 2m high, Yorkshire Boarding above on the North and East elevations and plastic coated corrugated sheeting above and for the roof in olive green RAL 7002.

 The original application located the proposal to be built on the North East elevation of the parcel of land closest to the main access road, Wham Brooke and the enclave of residential dwellings, Rhoden Farm and Rhoden Cattery.
 The applicant has subsequently agreed to relocate the proposal to the South West of the site.
 Additionally, the original application looked to clad the entire upper section of the walls in plastic corrugated sheeting, however, the applicant has agreed to alter this so that the North and East elevations use Yorkshire Boarding.

+Consultations

-Consultations Site notice: 2 affixed 5 letters of objection received.
-The objection comments cover a variety of concerns which include: - The design of the building being more industrial than agricultural - Noise from the machinery and livestock - The siting of the proposal being in close proximity to Whams Brooke - The height and overall scale of the proposal - Proximity to dwellings and main access road LCC Highways:
+Site notice: 2 affixed 5 letters of objection received.
+The objection comments cover a variety of concerns which include:

+- The design of the building being more industrial than agricultural - Noise from the machinery and livestock - The siting of the proposal being in close proximity to Whams Brooke - The height and overall scale of the proposal - Proximity to dwellings and main access road

+LCC Highways: